 - (a) A short-term index such as the 3, 6, or 12-Month U.S. Treasury Bill Index or S&P Rated GIP Index Government 30 Day Gross Yield will be used as a benchmark for comparison with the Portfolio's net book value rate of return for current operating funds (short-term portfolio).
-The duration of the index should be similar to that of the short-term portfolio for performance comparison. - (b) Investment performance of funds designated as Core Funds and other non-operating funds that have a longer-term investment horizon (long-term portfolio) will be compared to a national recognized benchmark that may include the ICE BofA 1-3 Year AAA-AA US Corporate & Government Index, the ICE BofA 1-5 Year AAA-AA US Corporate & Government Index or similar indices.
+The duration of the index should be similar to that of the short-term portfolio for performance comparison. - (b) Investment performance of funds designated as Core Funds and other non-operating funds that have a longer-term investment horizon (Core Portfolio), that are actively managed, will be compared to a national recognized benchmark that may include the ICE BofA 1-3 Year AAA-AA US Corporate & Government Index, the ICE BofA 1-5 Year AAA-AA US Corporate & Government Index or similar indices.
 The appropriate indices will have a duration and asset mix that approximates that of the Investment Portfolio(s) and will be utilized as a benchmark to be compared to the Investment Portfolio's total rate of return.
-The District can choose different performance benchmarks if the investment strategy for the Investment Portfolio changes.
+The District can choose different performance benchmarks if the investment strategy for the Core Portfolio changes. - (c) Investment performance of funds designated as long-term assets and other non-operating funds that have a longer-term investment horizon (Long-Term Portfolio), that are actively managed, will be compared to a national recognized benchmark that may include the ICE BofA 3-5 Year AAA-AA US Corporate & Government Index or similar indices.
+The appropriate indices will have a duration and asset mix that approximates that of the Investment Portfolio(s) and will be utilized as a benchmark to be compared to the Investment Portfolio's total rate of return.
+The District can choose different performance benchmarks if the investment strategy for the Long-Term Portfolio changes.
+The market value of this portfolio shall be determined based on the District's cash flow needs, risk tolerances, and shall be managed in accordance with this policy.
+The market value of the 3-5 year portfolio shall be approved by the District's Governing Board at least annually.